bitquery/streaming-data-platform-docs/docs/examples/dextrades/token-trades-apis.md

 ## Top Bought tokens

 This query will fetch you top bought tokens for the selected network.
+Arranged in descending order of `bought - sold`.
 You can test the query [here](https://ide.bitquery.io/top-bought_1).

 ```